raysubham/super-cards-store/README.md

 ### Installing

-- Since the Snipcart is used for payment, you have to get the test API_KEY from it
+- Since the Snipcart is used for payment, you have to get the test API_KEY from it.
-- Rename the sample.env file to .env.local
+- Rename the sample.env file to .env.local and add the test key in it.

 ### Dependencies